marpiec-sandbox/ConsoleColorizer/README.md

 ConsoleColorizer
 ================

-Adds color to console input for ease of analyzing it.
+Adds color to console output for ease of analyzing it.